-Our times generate problems of an unprecedented scope, depth, complexity and ubiquity.
-As the problems we face change in nature, so too must our ways of struggling with them.
-Planetary problems require new modes of collaboration, transversal combinations and inclusiveness, summoning all kinds of agents from different fields, with different experiences and views.
-At the same time, existing organisations are compelled to rethink their reasons for existence, their values and their ways of functioning.
-Performance Philosophy (PP) is not immune to this challenge.
+Our times have generated problems, the scope, depth, complexity and ubiquity of which are surpassing traditional procedures for solving them.
+As the problems we face change in nature so too must our ways of dealing with them.
+One obvious change concerns modes of organisation: global problems require new modes of collaboration, transversal combinations and inclusiveness, enabling all kinds of agents from different fields to unite their experiences and efforts.
+At the same time, existing organisations are compelled to rethink their reasons for existence, their values and ways of functioning.
+Performance Philosophy is not immune to this challenge.

 The full vision statement can be read on the Performance Philosophy network’s website.